AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ## Wrapping up
-Using nodeJS for the first time to access and work with files can be a daunting task so depending on where you are/were with your experience, I hope I was able to keep it nice and basic and understanable.
+Using nodeJS for the first time to access and work with files can be a daunting task so depending on where you are/were with your experience, I hope I was able to keep it nice and basic and understandable.

 Our Bot(s) can now be started by creating a new or loading an existing config file.
 Next time we will add some commands that let the users with the right roles and permissions change the config on the fly, add new tags and maybe even access those from a dashboard... stay tuned.